Skip to main content

 • “Surviving Mars is a great game, but Paradox has abandoned it as a buggy mess, and it won't even start up for me.
 I did manage to get seven hours of gameplay in, and it was awesome, but the bugs are frustrating.”

 • “I really hate that this has to be a negative review, but the unpredictability of the freezes means that I can play for seconds or days between freezes.
-The number of times I have lost significant progress to these freezes means that I am angry much of the time with this game.”
+The number of times I have lost significant progress to these freezes means that I am angry much of the time with this game, and that's no way to live life.”

 • “This game is incredibly buggy and unplayable.
-The new DLC has made the game very buggy, and many of the bugs introduced were already known to be a problem before they released it.”
+New DLC has made the game very buggy, and many of the bugs introduced were already known to be a problem before they released it.”

 • atmosphere

-The atmosphere in "Surviving Mars" is widely praised for its immersive and captivating qualities, enhanced by stunning visuals and a haunting soundtrack that effectively captures the isolation and beauty of the Martian landscape.
+The atmosphere in "Surviving Mars" is widely praised for its immersive and captivating qualities, enhanced by stunning visuals and a haunting soundtrack that effectively captures the essence of the Martian landscape.
 Players appreciate the attention to detail in the game's environments, which contribute to a sense of wonder and exploration as they terraform the planet.
-While some critiques mention gameplay challenges and realism issues, the overall consensus highlights the game's ability to create a compelling and atmospheric experience that draws players into the world of Mars.
+While some critiques mention a lack of depth in gameplay mechanics, the overall ambiance and thematic elements create a compelling experience that draws players into the challenges of colonizing Mars.

 • “The attention to detail in the game's environments and structures is commendable, lending an immersive and authentic atmosphere to your colonization efforts.”